Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 As an example, using the RGB definiton above, an 8-bit pixel of value $\left(  255, \\ 0, \\ 0 \right)$ will be converted as 3 different wavelengths $\left( 643.85, \\ 546.07, \\ 435.84 \right)$, with each wavelength carrying and intensity/radiant flux of $\left(  1.0, \\ 0, \\ 0 \right)$.

 This apparently will have some accuracy issues, sampling only 3 wavelengths may not be enough.

-To solve this, a secondary spectrum is introduced.
+To solve this, an apparent solution is to introduce a secondary spectrum.
 The member of this secondary spectrum can be expressed either using the Fraunhofer symbols listed above, or explicitly stated wavelengths (in nanometers).
-The program will interpolate the wavelength based on its linear distance from the Fraunhofer lines for RGB designated in the last step and yield corresponding radiant values.

-Of course, it might happen that the user input wavelength is away from the RGB and into the UV/IR range.
+The program will interpolate the wavelength based on its linear distance from the Fraunhofer lines for RGB designated in the last step and yield corresponding radiant values.Of course, it might happen that the user input wavelength is away from the RGB and into the UV/IR range.
 For this, an UV-IR cut is implemented that essentially acts as the zero value bound.
 If the secondary spectrum wavelengths are beyond the UV/IR cut then the radiant will return 0, otherwise a similar linear interpolation is used to determine the radiant.

+However, in practice, the secondary spectrum described above will have some problems.
+Still consider, for the moment, the pixel of color `[255, 0, 0]` used above.
+With the secondary spectrum, the translated wavelength collection will be `[643.85, 546.07, 435.84, 486.13, 589.3 ]`, with radiant `[1, 0, 0 , 0, 0.44211495]`.
+But when the same process is used to convert this wavelength back to color, it will result in `[255, 100,  0]`.
+The green channel is now non-zero, which is caused by the `589.3nm` wavelength being decomposed into both red and green color, but this wavelength is only created by interpolating from the `643.85nm`.

 ```C++
 // TODO: add equations for linear disassembly based on distance